 Deep House is a highly varied genre, and as such, quite a wide range of tempi are employed across the spectrum.
 I tend to find that 123 Bpm is a nice starting point, as you can nudge the tempo up or down depending on the sorts of sounds you end up using, or on how complex the higher percussive parts get.

-Most Deep House tempi are about 122-123 Bpm, but rarely below 120 Bpm.
+Most Deep House tempi are in and around the 120-126 Bpm range, and less occasionally below the 120 Bpm mark.
 However, it is more common to find tracks running at up to 130 Bpm, particularly at the more commercial end of the spectrum.

 2. Beats & Rhythms

 Example MIDI files and Massive presets are available for free download at the bottom of the page

 The rhythmic structure of Deep House is quite classic in the way that different drum parts are laid out across the main drum loop.
 That is to say, there is a four-on-the-floor kick, with snares on beats 2 and 4.
 The off-beats, on every other 1/8 note, are typically marked with open hi-hats, whilst closed hi-hats flutter and skit across the high end on every 1/16 note not already occupied with an open hat, filling out the space.
 Here's a typical example:

 That being said, it is the way this basic rhythmic template is embellished that really lets the originality of the producer shine through.
 Rimshots, clipped or alternative snares, stabs and small percussion sounds, etc., are added in highly syncopated positions within the loop to inject some funk, and respond to the main groove as driven by the bass line.